 Sometimes even the best treatments are not enough to stop cancer.
-Your child's cancer may have become resistant to anti-cancer drugs.
+Your child's cancer may have become resistant to anti-cancer medicines.
 It may have come back or kept growing despite several rounds of treatment.
 This can be a difficult time for you and your family as you make decisions about ongoing treatment and what comes next.

 What it Means When Treatment Stops Working